-So, the first step was to cut eye holes and then to cut off the bottom of the storage bin so that Flynn would be able to put his head inside.
+The first step was to cut eye holes and then to cut off the bottom of the storage bin so that Flynn’s head would fit inside.

 From the markings you made on the shoulders sketch the front (or back) of the body making sure that it tapers out slightly.You will need to do this with both tri-fold boards so you have two pieces.

-Bend the top section for the shoulders and join the semi-circles together using hot glue and then re-inforce on the inside with masking tape.
+Bend the top section for the shoulders and join the semi-circles together using hot glue and then reinforce on the inside with tape.

-You will now need to matching side pieces.
-Attach these in the same manner, with hot glue and then re-inforce on the inside with masking tape.
-Cut out the arm holes and spray the entire body with black spray paint.
+You will now need two matching side pieces.
+Attach these with hot glue and then reinforce on the inside with tape.
+Cut out the armholes and spray the entire body with black spray paint.

-Note: I hadn’t cut the holes out before spraying because the little man was still at school and I wanted to measure them before cutting.
+Note: I hadn’t cut the holes out before spraying because Flynn was still at school and I wanted to measure them before cutting.

 Place the head inside the hole at the top of the body and hot glue it in place, both on the inside and outside.